-The Tax Court's holding in this case, known as Porter I, was endorsed earlier this year in a different case whose appeal was pending in a Court of Appeals.
-In Neal, 12 the Eleventh Circuit quoted extensively from the Tax Court's Porter I opinion and agreed with the Tax Court's conclusion about the scope of a Tax Court trial in a stand-alone proceeding-i.e., the Tax Court may take in additional evidence.
+Commissioner v.
+Neal, 14 the Eleventh Circuit quoted extensively from the Tax Court's Porter I opinion and agreed with the Tax Court's conclusion about the scope of a Tax Court trial in a stand-alone proceeding - i.e., the Tax Court may take in additional evidence.
 No other Circuit has faced this issue to date.

-Porter ("Porter II")13
+Porter v.
+Commissioner ("Porter II")15

 Mrs. Porter's case then proceeded to trial, where she testified.
-After trial, she argued that the Tax Court should review the IRS' denial of equitable relief under a de novo standard, not abuse of discretion.
-In Porter II, the majority opinion noted that the amendment to (e) made in 2006 primarily to clarify the Tax Court's stand-alone jurisdiction for (f) cases had also changed other language in the subsection.
-These changes, the majority felt, presented grounds for the Tax Court to reconsider its previous holdings (and those of several Courts of Appeals) that the Tax Court should review the IRS' denial of equitable relief under (f) under an abuse of discretion standard.
-After this reconsideration, the Tax Court agreed with Mrs. Porter that no deference should be given to how the IRS weighed the factors under the revenue procedure to reach the IRS' conclusion.
-Rather, the Tax Court should make its own conclusion as to equity using a de novo standard-just as the Tax Court would make its decision under a de novo standard if relief were at issue under (b) or (c).
-Using the de novo standard, the court held that Mrs. Porter was entitled to equitable relief under Code Sec.
-6015(f) for the Code Sec.
-72(t) early withdrawal penalty.
+After trial, she argued that the amendment to (e) made in 2006 primarily to clarify the Tax Court's stand-alone jurisdiction for (f) cases was grounds for the Tax Court to reconsider its previous holdings (and those of several Courts of Appeals) that the IRS' denial of equitable relief under (f) should be reviewed by the courts under an abuse of discretion standard.
+Mrs. Porter argued that no deference should be given to how the IRS weighed the factors under the Revenue Procedure to reach its conclusion.
+Rather, the Tax Court should make its own conclusion as to equity using a de novo standard - just as the Tax Court would make its decision under a de novo standrad if relief were at issue under (b) or (c).
+The Tax Court again agreed with her, and using the de novo standard, it held that Mrs. Porter was entitled to equitable relief under §6015(f) for the §72(t) early withdrawal penalty.

-It should be noted that, while the Tax Court's ruling on its standard of review under (f) was issued in a stand-alone case brought under (e), nothing in the court's opinion limits its logic only to stand-alone (e) petitions.
-Thus, it appears that the Tax Court will always review (f) equitable relief determinations by the IRS on a de novo standard, whether the challenge arises in a deficiency, Collection Due Process or standalone proceeding.
+It should be noted that, while the Tax Court's ruling on its standard of review under (f) was issued in a stand-alone case brought under (e), nothing in the Court's opinion limits its logic only to stand-alone (e) petitions.
+Thus, it appears that the Tax Court will review (f) equitable relief determinations by the IRS on a de novo standard whether the challenge arises in a deficiency, Collection Due Process, or stand-alone proceeding.
 In no proceeding will the Tax Court use an abuse of discretion standard for (f) relief.

 No Court of Appeals has yet considered whether it agrees or disagrees with this recent change of Tax Court precedent.
-One can anticipate that, at least for a few years, the Courts of Appeals may wrestle with whether they similarly have to overrule their "abuse of discretion" review standard for proceeding involving (f).
-But, it may not take so long: In July, the IRS let the time to appeal the Porter opinions expire without filing an appeal.
-This suggests that the IRS may not resist Courts of Appeals changing their precedent to agree with the Tax Court, though a Chief Counsel Notice issued on June 30, 2009, exhorts IRS attorneys to "raise the scope and standard for review arguments ..., noting the Service's disagreements with the holdings in the Porter opinions."
+One can anticipate that, at least for a few years, the Courts of Appeals may be wrestling with whether they similarly have to overrule their "abuse of discretion" review standard where the issue is review of the IRS' denial of equitable relief under (f).